 “This platform could become the hub for the smooth flow of real-time tracking data between internal and external data consumers of the logistics service provider.
 Only authorised parties will receive data so the platform becomes data-relevant and data-specific to customers,” says Jesper Bennike, CEO, GateHouse Logistics.

 Take telematics data as an example.
-In an average supply chain, there are several hundred GPS systems being used by hauliers and their sub-contractors at any one time.
+In an average supply, there are several hundred GPS systems being used by hauliers and their sub-contractors at any one time.
 This requires that data from a transporter’s own fleet and that of its sub-contractors is unified into one Datastream and is distributed only to relevant customers.

-“Today, 84% of supply chain leaders believe that only an independent data unifier and aggregator can bring about the connected era and secure sharing of relevant data between fleet owners and end-customers,” adds Bennike.
+“Today, 84% of supply leaders believe that only an independent data unifier and aggregator can bring about the connected era and secure sharing of relevant data between fleet owners and end-customers,” adds Bennike.